suhyeok24/lg-aimers-regression/README.md

   > Parallel processing is possible

-  > Equipped with various optimization algorithms of the latest trend.
+  > Equipped with various optimization algorithms of the latest trend

 <br/><br/>